run-ai/fake-gpu-operator/design/KWOK.md

   - The current deployment as a DaemonSet is incompatible with fake nodes.
 We might want to not supoprt it on fake nodes and require manual node resources update.

 ## Design
-- [ ] Implement a single monolithic service named status-exporter to handle all exportation logic when GPU nodes are fake.
+- [ ] Implement a single monolithic service named `status-exporter` to handle all exportation logic when GPU nodes are fake.
+This service will be disabled be default, and will be manually enabled when running on kwok cluster.
 This service will encompass the following:
   - [ ] Metrics
     - [ ] Export the same as today, with the following label enrichments (<pod> refers to the dcgm-exporter fake pod):
       - [ ] `container="nvidia-dcgm-exporter"`